Information and Requirements

 ** College credit hours from a regionally accredited college or university.

 Applications will be accepted on a continuous basis; however, seating is limited for orientation.
-If you have any questions about the application process, staff from the Department of Human Resources are available Monday through Friday from 8:00 a.m.–4:30 p.m. at (434) 515-5050 or via email.
+If you have any questions about the application process, staff from the Department of Human Resources are available Monday through Friday from 8:00 a.m. to 4:30 p.m. at (434) 515-5050 or via email at [email protected].